psychbruce/FMAT/README.md

 😷 The Fill-Mask Association Test (掩码填空联系测验).

 The *Fill-Mask Association Test* (FMAT) is an integrative, versatile, and probability-based method that uses Masked Language Models ([BERT](https://arxiv.org/abs/1810.04805)) to measure conceptual associations (e.g., attitudes, biases, stereotypes) as propositional representations in natural language.
+[Python](https://www.anaconda.com/) and the "[transformers](https://huggingface.co/docs/transformers/installation)" module also need to be installed.

 A full list of BERT-family models are available at [Hugging Face](https://huggingface.co/models?pipeline_tag=fill-mask&library=transformers).
 Use the `FMAT_load()` function to download and load specific BERT models.
 All downloaded model files are saved at your local folder "C:/Users/[YourUserName]/.cache/".